Disney Cruise Line - Final Grade: "A-"

 Disney’s four ships have installed advanced sewage treatment systems, resulting in a grade of A for the company’s 100 percent sewage treatment score.
-In determining the air pollution reduction grade for each cruise line, only ships that dock at a port that currently has shoreside power (thereby avoiding burning dirty fuel in port) were considered.
-In total, 73 percent of Disney’s ships that dock at a port with shoreside power are plug-in capable, giving the company a B- in this category (two of the ships Disney has equipped with shoreside power hookups, the Disney Dream and Disney Fantasy, are currently not being sent to ports where shoreside power is offered, so for purposes of determining Disney’s air pollution reduction grade, these ships were only given half credit).
-The Disney Wonder traveled to Alaska in 2011, 2012 and 2013 and received no violations of state water pollution standards, giving Disney a 100 percent for water quality compliance in Alaska.
+In total, three of Disney’s ships have installed scrubbers or shore power capability, giving the company a C- in this category.
+The Disney Wonder traveled to Alaska in 2011, 2012, 2013 and 2014 and received no violations of state water pollution standards, giving Disney a 100 percent for water quality compliance in Alaska.
+Disney was also the only cruise line that responded to our inquiries about environmental practices, awarding them an A for transparency.

 Disney Cruise Line - Cruise Ship Fleet